 - We also have experience in many other categories in addition to those listed above.

 Our lawyers assist clients in Seattle and across the United States.
-Please note, we do not handle cases involving deportation and removal, asylum, refugees, or immigration related criminal issues.
+Please note, we do not handle cases involving deportation and removal, asylum, or refugees.

 Much of our work on immigration involves representing companies who are sponsoring foreign nationals for temporary work visas and U.S. permanent residence status.
 In addition, our attorneys represent individuals who wish to sponsor family members for U.S. immigration purposes.
 We also file DACA cases (“DREAM”/Deferred Action for Childhood Arrivals program).
 We have extensive experience representing clients before all the government agencies involved in the immigration process, including U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection, the U.S. Department of Labor (DOL), the State Department, and consular posts throughout the world.